ChristianSteger/grid_interpolation/README.md

 # Description
-Fortran code to interpolate from regular to unstructured grid (e.g., triangle mesh) and vice versa.
+Fortran code to interpolate from regular to unstructured grid (triangle mesh) and vice versa.
-The former interpolation is performed with bilinear interpolation, the latter with inverse distance weighting (IDW) and the application of a k-d tree to efficiently find the nearest neighbours.
-For an equally spaced regular grid (esrg) &ndash; i.e., a grid with an equal spacing in the x- and y-direction &ndash;
+The former interpolation is performed with bilinear interpolation.
+The latter either with inverse distance weighting (IDW) for an unstructured grid or barycentric interpolation for a triangle mesh.
+The nearest neighbours for the IDW interpolation can be found with a k-d tree or a specific more efficient algorithm in case of an equally spaced regular grid (esrg) &ndash; i.e., a grid with an equal spacing in the x- and y-direction.
-an even faster algorithm for IDW interpolation is implemented.

 # Usage